-The history of water use and technologies to bring water to human societies is long, particularly in some of the world's most arid regions where human settled societies first began.
-Technologies of water also evolved as other technologies developed and social organization and states changed.
-While we often think of Roman aqueducts as a great marvel, which they were, other complex water technologies, just as complex, existed before.
+The history of water use and technologies to bring water to human societies is long, particularly in some of the world's most arid regions where human-settled societies first began.
+Water technologies evolved as other technology developed, the social organization became more complex and states developed.
+While we often think of Roman aqueducts as marvels, which they were, other complex water technologies existed much earlier.

 Early Historical Societies